openhab/openhab-addons/addons/binding/org.openhab.binding.tankerkoenig/README.md

 -The Station(s) and Webservice stay OFFLINE

-Set the logging level for the binding to DEBUG (Karaf-Console command: "log:set DEBUG org.openhabbinding.tankerkoenig".
+Set the logging level for the binding to DEBUG (Karaf-Console command: "log:set DEBUG org.openhab.binding.tankerkoenig".
 Create a new Station (in order to start the "initialize" routine).
 Check the openhab.log for entries like:

 ```
  2017-06-25 16:02:12.679 [DEBUG] [ig.internal.data.TankerkoenigService] - getTankerkoenigDetailResult IOException: